Product Strategy

 The API is where things get honest.

 An API contract is a formal commitment.
-When you expose an endpoint give it a name, version it, document it, and let someone else’s system depend on it you’ve done something much more serious than shipping a UI.
+When you expose an endpoint, give it a name, version it, document it, and let someone else’s system depend on it, you’ve done something much more serious than shipping a UI.
 You’ve said: this capability is real, stable, and load-bearing.
 Breaking it has consequences.
 Changing it requires communication.
 It has a lifecycle that extends far beyond any product sprint.

 The API contract also reveals architectural maturity.
 Do the endpoints compose logically?
-Are there obvious gaps where the UI papervizes over missing functionality?
+Are there obvious gaps where the UI papers over missing functionality?
 Are the objects in the API first-class and well-named, or are you passing blobs of metadata around because the model hasn’t been formalized?

 The API is a commitment.
 Be deliberate about what you commit to.